 Rooms are quite elegant: Painted Chinese porcelain table lamps, tasseled curtains, carved spindle four-post beds, nature prints – all in pallets of money greens and kingly burgundies.

-Go ahead, play some golf and shoot some clay.
-But even if you’re not eleven years old, sign up for an on-site Safari Tour ($90 per person), which brings you within arms length of lions, tigers and bears.
+Wildlife Academy Safari Tour: Even if you’re not eleven years old, sign up for an on-site Safari Tour ($90 per person), which brings you within arms length of lions, tigers and bears.
 If you’d like, feed them through an ingenious method that employs a long steel rod, raw meat and protective gates.
 Wildlife guides are experts in their fields and can discuss the habits and backgrounds of all the animals you’ll see.
 And, to add to the fun (and again, quirkiness) the tour ends at the Bear enclosure where you’ll swap raw chicken for marshmallows.
 Apparently, bears bliss out on candy.

 The Wrap Up